- Nurse immunisers are registered nurses who (among other things) have completed an approved program of study on immunisation.

 - An emergency kit containing adrenaline injection 1:1000, and a written protocol for the treatment of anaphylaxis, including adrenaline use, must be available for each vaccination occasion of service.
 Administration of adrenaline is, at all times, undertaken in accordance with the procedures specified in the current edition of The Australian Immunisation Handbook.

-- The Registered Nurse must report significant or unexpected adverse events following immunisation (AEFIs) to SAEFVIC (Surveillance of Adverse Events Following Vaccination in the Community).
+- The registered nurse must report significant or unexpected adverse events following immunisation (AEFIs) to (Surveillance of Adverse Events Following Vaccination in the Community).